sanderdlm/jug/docs/what-jug-is-not.md

 # What it is not

-Jug does not offer pagination or tag clouds.
-It does not use front-matter.
-It does not generate a full blog from a folder of markdown files.
+* Jug does not offer pagination
+* It does not use front-matter
+* It does not match markdown files to templates

+## What it is

 It is a 1-to-1 Twig to HTML static site generator.
 If you want to end up with `/foo/bar/page.html`, you have to write `/foo/bar/page.twig`.
 You want 20 blog posts?
 Each post is a Twig file.

-Think of it like building a HTML website by hand, with the added benefits of everything listed in the features above.
+All markdown content goes straight inside the template.

+All metadata is defined using `set` inside the template.